 Shrubs, Mosses and Carnivorous Plants

 When needles from conifers fall on the forest floor, they decay and produce highly acidic soil.
-This soil makes it difficult for many plants to live in the taiga.
+This soil makes it difficult for many taiga biome plants to thrive.
+However, there are several types of plants in the taiga that make a successful go of it.
 A few shrubs, such as the blueberry, and deciduous trees -- leafy trees that shed their leaves, such as oaks, birches and alders -- can be found in warmer and wetter parts of the taiga.
 Some plants are carnivorous; they eat insects in order to make up for the nutrients lacking in the soil.
 However, mosses, fungi and lichens are more common than flowers and undergrowth in heavily forested areas.

 Small and Large Mammals